Stuycs-K/final-project-4-chen-nikkol-wong-christopher/WORKLOG.md

 - wrote leftClick() and excavate() to open individual squares
 - wrote rightClick() and toggleFlag() to place and remove flags

+- finished leftClick() and combined it with explore() --> added text and fixed various errors so it works as intended

 info